turbolytics/latte/README.md

 );
 ```

-Signals collector aggregates data at the source and only emits the aggregated data, at the grain consumed by end users.
+latte aggregates data at the source and only emits the aggregated data, at the grain consumed by end users.
 Imagine the users has 2 customers, amazon and google, with 1MM users:

 ```
 INSERT INTO users VALUES ('amazon', NOW());